Loricariichthys brunneus

 The loricariid labeled with the number 3 in this image is a specimen of Loricariichthys brunneus.

-Loricariichthys brunneus, commonly called Alcalde (Mayor), Paleta (palette) or Tabla (table) is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Orinoco basin in Guyana and Venezuela.
-The species is believed to be a facultative air-breather.
+Loricariichthys brunneus, is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is found in the basin of the Orinoco in Colombia ans Venezuela, records from Guyana, Peru and Suriname require confirmation.
+L. brunneus reaches a maximum standard length of 31.5 cm and is thought to be a facultative air breather.
 A species of parasitic nematode in the family Guyanemidae, Guyanema longispiculum, was described in 1996 from the abdominal cavity of L. brunneus specimens.